Michael-Reefe/Loki.jl/README.md

-# JWST-LOKI: Line Optimization Kernels for IFUs
+# JWST-LOKI: Likelihood Optimization of host Kinematics in IFUs

 A Julia package for fitting and plotting MIRI MRS IFU spectra.
 (Documentation forthcoming...)